 Home equity is the portion of your home that you own.
 Your equity increases over time if the property value increases or the loan balance is paid down.
 You may have purchased your home to own it, but if you borrowed money to purchase your home, then your lender also “owns” part of the property until you pay off your mortgage in full.

 Home equity is considered a homeowner’s most valuable asset.
-It’s important to understand how it works and how to use it as a financial tool.
+It’s important to understand how it works, how to avoid high-risk mortgage lenders, and how to use it as a financial tool.

 This method is the most accurate for determining home value, but an appraisal can cost a chunk of change and might not be beneficial if you just want to run some preliminary numbers.